Helperbird/website/src/pages/support/how-to-use-reader-mode-to-remove-website-distractions-in-chrome-firefox-edge.md

 ---
 layout: templates/support_post.html
-title: How to use Reader Mode to remove website distractions in Chrome, Firefox & Edge | Helperbird
+title: How to use Reader Mode to remove website distractions in Chrome, Firefox & Edge
 description:
   How to use  Reader Mode to remove website distractions in Chrome, Firefox & Edge extension.
 By Helperbird.